KnairdA/BinaryMapping/docs/basic_usage.md

 ### Using containers and iterators

 The `Tuple` template by itself can only be used to directly map areas of a buffer but it doesn't offer direct support for iterating over all tuples in a buffer.
-This functionality is abstracted in the `Container` and `Iterator` template classes.
+This functionality is abstracted in the `Container` and `Container::iterator` template classes.
 A instance of the `Container` template specialized on a `Tuple` specialization transforms a given memory area into a virtual collection of tuples which can be accessed through common container member methods.

 ```
 typedef BinaryMapping::Container<